Pasarkemis

 Pasarkemis is an administrative district within Tangerang Regency in the province of Banten, on Java, Indonesia.
-It covers an area of 30.73 km^{2} and had a population of 238,377 at the 2010 Census and 273,659 at the 2020 Census; the official estimate as at mid 2024 was 263,289 (comprising 133,377 males and 129,912 females).
+It covers an area of 30.73 km^{2} and had a population of 238,377 at the 2010 Census and 273,659 at the 2020 Census; the official estimate as of mid-2024 was 263,289 (comprising 133,377 males and 129,912 females).
 The administrative centre is at Sukamantri.

 Communities

 Pasarkemis District is sub-divided into four urban towns or kelurahan (Sindangsari, Kuta Baru, Kuta Jaya and Kutabumi) and five rural villages (desa - Pasar Kemis, Sukamantri.
 Gelam Jaya, Pangadegan and Suka Asih), all sharing the postcode of 15560.
-These are listed below with their areas and their officially-estimated populations as at mid 2024.
+These are listed below with their areas and their officially-estimated populations as of mid-2024.